Animae-Magnae-Prodigus/blog/_posts/science-fiction/2025-02-15-Jacques-Barbéri-Mondocane.md

 # Overall: 1/9.
 Like Langdon, Barbéri was also a musician-cum-science-fictionist, which now would be a red flag for me for they all seemed to unknown to the definition of the story.
+By the way, why on earth did Vandermeers favored this kind of low quality of work?